ln2010/brackets-dc/README.md

 [follow the instructions in the NextAuth.js documentation](https://next-auth.js.org/providers/email#configuration) to configure the Email authentication provider.
 Once your email authentication provider is configured, you can set the environment variables in [`.env`](./env) accordingly.

+Restart your devcontainer to use the new environment variables.

 ### 4. Start the app